 Located in Newhaven, Edinburgh Sculpture Workshop provides support to artists in different ways, including a year-round programme of residencies.

 EtchingRoom1 is the artistic group founded in 2016 by two graphic artists Kristina Yarosh and Anna Khodkova in Kyiv, Ukraine.
 The artists utilise etching techniques and create mosaics and installations.

 Kristina Yarosh graduated from the Publishing and Printing Institute of the National Technical University of Ukraine “Igor Sikorsky Kyiv Polytechnic Institute”, from the department of book graphics.

 Anna Khodkova graduated from the National Academy of Fine Arts and Architecture in 2016.
 She works with techniques of etching, linseed, silkscreen, monotypes, and collages.

-North Lands Creatives – Ruslan Luchko
+Edinburgh Sculpture Workshop – Ruslan Luchko